mirko-pagliai/php-tools/README.md

 - `deprecationWarning($message, $stackFrame = 1)` - Helper method for outputting deprecation warnings
 - `dir_tree($path, $exceptions = false)` - Returns an array of nested directories and files in each directory
 - `ends_with($haystack, $needle)` - Checks if a string ends with a string
+- `first_key(array $array)` - Returns the first key of an array
 - `first_value(array $array)` - Returns the first value of an array
+- `first_value_recursive(array $array)` - Returns the first value of an array recursively.
+In other words, it returns the first value found that is not an array
 - `get_child_methods($class)` - Gets the class methods' names, but unlike the `get_class_methods()` function, this function excludes the methods of the parent class
 - `is_external_url($url, $hostname)` - Checks if an url is external.
 The check is performed by comparing the URL with the passed hostname
 - `is_json($string)` - Checks if a string is JSON